tusharm/WebStub/README.md

 - Supports stubbing requests (method, uri, query params, headers, content) and responses (status code, headers, content)
 - Allows resetting stub configuration before/after every test, to keep individual tests independent
 - Requests/responses can take [ContentBuilder](/src/main/java/com/thoughtworks/webstub/dsl/builders/ContentBuilder.java) implementations; create ContentBuilders (e.g. to convert your domain objects to JSON or XML) to suit your needs
+- Supports stubbing multiple web contexts on a single server
 - Can be used for functional testing of services running externally or inside the test itself

 ## RoadMap